AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Related Work

 \textbf{Reinforcement Learning in Diffusion Models.} Pre-training objectives of generative models often do not align perfectly with human intent.
 Therefore, some work focuses on fine-tuning generative models through reinforcement learning~\cite{sutton2018reinforcement} to align their outputs with human preferences, using human feedback or carefully designed reward functions.
-Typically, these models~\cite{xu2023imagereward,black2023ddpo,fan2023dpok,lee2023aligning,wallace2023end,wu2023human,dong2023raft,prabhudesai2023aligning} enhance aspects such as text-to-image alignment, aesthetic quality, and human-perceived image quality.
+Typically, these models~\cite{xu2023imagereward,black2023ddpo,fan2023dpok,wallace2023end,wu2023human} enhance aspects such as text-to-image alignment, aesthetic quality, and human-perceived image quality.
 Nevertheless, we are the first to leverage reinforcement learning to accelerate image and video generation by learning an instance-specific step usage policy.

 \textbf{Acceleration of Diffusion Models.} Recently, effort has been made to accelerate the reverse process of diffusion models.
-These approaches can be broadly categorized into two paradigms.
-The first paradigm~\cite{song2021ddim,lu2022dpm,zhao2023unipc,karras2022kdiffusion,liu2021plms} involves designing new samplers that extract a subsequence from the original sampling sequence as a new schedule, typically with fewer sampling steps, to expedite the generation process.
-The second paradigm is based on knowledge distillation, which uses a student model to learn how to approximate the output of a teacher model with fewer steps~\cite{luhman2021kd,salimans2022progressivekd,meng2023ondistillation}, or learning more efficient sampling paths to replace the slower sampling process of the teacher model~\cite{fan2023pathdis,lee2023pathdis}.

-The proposed AdaDiff method is orthogonal to, yet complementary to, the aforementioned acceleration methods.
+These approaches can be broadly categorized into two paradigms: reducing the number of sampling steps and reducing the computation per step.
+The first paradigm focus on designing fewer-step samplers that extract subsequences from the original sequence~\cite{song2021ddim,lu2022dpm,zhao2023unipc} or use knowledge distillation, where a student model learns to approximate a teacher model's output in fewer steps~\cite{meng2023ondistillation,sauer2023sdxl-turbo,luo2023lcm,lin2024sdxl-lightning,ren2024hypersd}.
+The second paradigm primarily focuses on model pruning and distillation~\cite{kim2023bksdm,fang2024diff-pruning,SSD-1B} or reducing redundant computations during the denoising process~\cite{ma2024deepcache,wimbauer2024cacheme,li2023fasterdiffusion}.
+The proposed AdaDiff method is \emph{orthogonal} to, yet \emph{complementary} to, the aforementioned acceleration methods.
 While previous methods reduce the total number of sampling steps, they still rely on a manually set and ``one-size-fits-all'' denoising step, ignoring the complexity in textual prompts that are used to condition the generation process.
-Instead, AdaDiff aims to dynamically decide the optimal step that achieves a balance between visual quality and inference time on a per-input basis.
-It is also worth noting that AdaDiff can be used together with existing speed-up methods, as will be shown in experiments.
+Instead, AdaDiff aims to dynamically decide the optimal step that achieves a balance between visual quality and inference time on a per-input basis, which can be combined with existing speed-up methods.